YomnaMohsen/alx-higher_level_programming/0x09-python-everything_is_object/README.md

-This folder conatins interview questions for python
+This folder contains interview questions for python